0nandon/2022_CVLAB_WINTER_STUDY/papers/Implicit field/NeRF.md

 output set of colors and densities
 * use classical volume rendering techniques to accumulate those colors and densities into a 2D image.

-> Because thos precess is naturally differentiable, we can use gradient descent to optimize this model.
+> Because this precess is naturally differentiable, we can use gradient descent to optimize this model.